chochain/eJsv32/README.md

 ### TODO
 * learn to Map
 * learn to Place & Route
+* Consider making s (NOS) a register (to reduce contention)
 * Consider Pipelined design
-  + Pure combinatory module (no clock) returns in 1 cycle but lengthen the path which slows down the max frequency.
+  + Note: Pure combinatory module (no clock) returns in 1 cycle but lengthen the path which slows down the max frequency.
 Pipeline does the opposite.
+  + build hardwired control table
+  + learn how to resolve Hazards

 ### Reference
 * IceStorm, open source synthesis, https://clifford.at/icestorm